-U.S. DEPARTMENT OF LABOR EMPLOYMENT AND TRAINING ADMINISTRATION (DOL/ETA) NOTICE OF AWARD (NOA) Under the authority of the Workforce Innovation and Opportunity Act, P P.L.
-113-28, this grant or agreement is
+U.S. DEPARTMENT OF LABOR EMPLOYMENT AND TRAINING ADMINISTRATION (DOL/ETA) NOTICE OF AWARD (NOA)

 Under the authority of the Workforce Innovation and Opportunity Act, P.L.
 113-28, this grant or agreement is entered into between the above named Grantor Agency and the following named Awardee, for a project entitled - Summer Jobs and Beyond: Career Pathways for Youth (CPY).